WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 <br>

-## Step 14.
-Visualizing the `bakta` annotation
+## Step 15.
+Visualizing the `bakta` annotation in `act`

-`bakta` has generated a number of output files in different foramt that contain the annotation for 16B ordered assembly.
-We are going to use the EMBL format file and view it in ACT.
+`bakta` has generated a number of output files in different formats that contain the annotation for the 16B ordered assembly.
+We are going to use the EMBL format file and view it in `act`.

-In ACT, open the `16B.ordered.embl` file into the `16B.ordered.fasta` entry by going to the *File* menu, and selecting the *16B.ordered.fasta* option, and right clicking onto the *Read An Entry* option.
+In `act`, open the `16B.ordered.embl` file into the `16B.ordered.fasta` entry by going to the *File* menu, and selecting the *16B.ordered.fasta* option, and right clicking onto the *Read An Entry* option.

 <br>